ryanhellerud1/kovuchatbot/README.md

 - **Customizable AI Models**: Natively supports "Kovu AI" models for advanced reasoning and tool usage, and is easily extensible to other providers.
 - **Document Handling**: Supports uploading and processing of various document formats for building the knowledge base.
 - **Styling with shadcn/ui & Tailwind CSS**: A modern and accessible UI built with the best-in-class tools for easy customization.
-- **PostgreSQL Database with JSON Embeddings**: Uses a standard PostgreSQL database to store chat history and vector embeddings (as JSON arrays), with an in-app similarity search.
+- **PostgreSQL Database with pgvector**: Uses a standard PostgreSQL database with the `pgvector` extension to store chat history and vector embeddings for efficient similarity search.
 - **Authentication**: Secure user authentication handled by [Auth.js](https://authjs.dev).

 ## RAG Architecture